 A lot of marketers define a lead just by the first part of that definition.
 But they’re not really a lead unless you have their contact information to follow up with them.

-For example, an online retailer offers new customers the opportunity to enter an email address and receive a 10-percent off discount for their first purchase.
+For example, an online retailer offers new customers the opportunity to enter an email address and receive a 10-percent off discount for their first purchase, all in an effort to boost the conversion rate.

 Whether or not the visitors use the coupon, they are now subscribed to the retailer’s email list.
 This allows the business owner to keep in touch until the lead is ready to buy.
-Lead generation involves collecting the contact information of potential customers so that you can nurture those leads until they’re ready to buy.
+Generating leads involves collecting the contact information of potential customers so that you can nurture those leads until they’re ready to buy.

-Lead generation is the process for qualifying and capturing the contact information of people that show interest in your business.
+Lead generation is the process for qualifying and capturing the contact information of people who show interest in your business and the products or services it offers.

-But it’s more than just collecting a prospect’s information.
-Lead generation is about building a relationship with the person who shows interest.
+But it’s more than just collecting a prospect’s information—it’s about building a relationship with the person who shows interest.
 You want to turn them from a stranger or “cold” prospect into a warm lead (someone who could potentially buy in the near future).

 There are a lot of different methods of lead generation.
 A lead could come through your online marketing (like paid or social ads), through in-person conversations (with a salesperson at a pop-up shop), or even through referrals and word of mouth (from your former clients).
 In this guide, we’re going to focus on the role your landing pages and website play in your online lead generation.